jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Changing the title](/tutorials/jazzeditor/images/cli-edit-file.png)

-Then, change to your Git clone directory and do a Git push as shown in this image:
+Then, change to your Git clone directory and do a Git add, commit and push as shown:

 	$ cd ..
     $ git add *